Zyra-V23/zyrkom/README.md

 [![License](https://img.shields.io/badge/license-ZRCL%20v1.0-blue.svg)](LICENSE-ZYRKOM)
 [![Dual License](https://img.shields.io/badge/dual%20license-Open%20Source%20%2B%20Commercial-green.svg)](docs/LICENSING_GUIDE.md)

-I want to give special thanks to the whole EscuelaCryptoES community, without them I wouldn't be here nowadays.
-Nadai, Iván, Toni, 4nibhal and Datapture, thanks for motivating me and helping me during this process.
+* I want to give special thanks to the whole EscuelaCryptoES community, without them I wouldn't be here nowadays.
+Nadai, Iván, Toni, 4nibhal and Datapture, thanks for motivating me and helping me during this process. *

+¡¡DISCLAIMER: All this work is currently in process and in an early stage of production but it's a solid proof to show its potential.!!
 ### ✅ **COMPLETED MILESTONES**
 - **M1: Research & Hybrid Design** - 100% COMPLETED
   - 74% gas reduction achieved on Starknet Sepolia